 On the solid foundation of financial resource, people are the center of focus at this department.
 We work hard and work happily, and take ownership of the department.
 As an example, Emeritus Professor and former Department Chair John W. Cipolla has given the department $100K to establish the John and Katharine Cipolla Graduate Student Support Fund.
 As another example, Emeritus Professor Alexander Gorlov is the namesake of the Gorlov Innovation Prize.
 This prize is endowed with $100K from friends and former students of Professor Gorlov, in recognition of his innovations including the invention of the Gorlov Turbine that operates on top of the Eiffel Tower in Paris and all around the world.

-Rising awareness of our accomplishments is also a trend we note and appreciate.
-According to the US News and World Report, our Mechanical Engineering graduate program moved up 14 places in the past year, while our Industrial Engineering graduate program moved up 6 places during the same year.
-Hard work, vision and sustained investment pay off.
+Strategic hiring, people focus, and preservation of a conducive environment have enabled people to work hard, happily, and productively.
+Productive people naturally bring successes.
+Rising awareness of our successes is also a trend we note and appreciate.
+According to the US News and World Report, our mechanical engineering graduate program moved up 14 places to No. 43 in five years, while our industrial engineering graduate program has moved up four places to No. 32 during the same period.

 This momentum will continue through strategic growth.
 I invite alums and other stakeholders to join us in propelling this department even further, and also invite all to consider this department for your education or for research and development projects.
 I look forward to hearing from you!